- Live Rates

 The reality, though, is that Portland’s real estate market is still experiencing a supply shortage.
 We have reported on this many times in the past, because it’s an important factor that’s driving the local real estate market.

-As of this summer 2020, inventory in Portland sits at around a 2.3-month supply.
+As of this winter, inventory in Portland sits at around a 1.1-month supply.
 Five to six months is considered a normal or balanced real estate market.
 So things are still tight from an inventory standpoint.

 Despite the supply shortage, the higher loan limits that were established for 2021 should still benefit buyers, at least when it comes to mortgage financing.